 - Batteries in the wireless transmitters may last from 4 to 7 years, depending on the environment, usage, and the specific wireless device being used.
-Factors such as humidity, high or low temperatures, as well as large swings in temperature may all reduce the actual battery life in a given installation. - The wireless system can identify a true low battery situation, thus allowing the dealer or user of the system time to arrange a change of battery and maintain protection for that given point within the system. - Some transmitters (e.g., 5802, 5802CP, and 5803) contain long-life but nonreplaceable batteries.
-At the end of their life, the complete unit must be replaced (and a new serial number enrolled by the control). - Button-type transmitters, (e.g., 5801, 5802, 5802CP & 5803), should be periodically tested by the installer for battery life.
+Factors such as humidity, high or low temperatures, as well as large swings in temperature may all reduce the actual battery life in a given installation. - The wireless system can identify a true low battery situation, thus allowing the dealer or user of the system time to arrange a change of battery and maintain protection for that point within the system. - Some transmitters (e.g., 5802, 5802CP, and 5803) contain long-life but nonreplaceable batteries.
+At the end of their life, the complete unit must be replaced (and a new serial number enrolled by the control). - Button-type transmitters (e.g., 5801, 5802, 5802CP, and 5803), should be periodically tested by the installer for battery life.

-Do not install batteries in wireless transmitters until ready to enroll.
-After enrolling, batteries need not be removed.
+Do not install batteries in wireless transmitters until they are ready to be enrolled.
+After enrollment, batteries need not be removed.